Framed (Eminem song)

 "Framed" is a song by American rapper Eminem.
-It was first released on December 15, 2017, as a twelfth release track from his ninth solo studio album Revival, and is accompanied by a music video, which was released on April 3, 2018.
+It was first released on December 15, 2017, as a twelfth release track from his ninth solo studio album Revival.
+A music video for a non-single track is released in April 2018.

 Composition

-The song, produced by Fredwreck, samples Czechoslovakian progressive rock band, C&K Vocal's 1976 song "Pilgrim".
+The song, produced by Fredwreck, samples Czechoslovak progressive rock band C&K Vocal's 1976 song "Pilgrim".

-In the third verse of the song, the word "raping" is censored in the line, "Just escaped from the state pen for raping eight women who hate men."
+In the third verse of the song, the word "raping" is censored in the line: "Just escaped from the state pen for raping eight women who hate men."

 Music video

 A music video for the song was released on April 3, 2018.
-This followed a trailer for the video released March 28.
-As of July 25, 2018, the video gets over 27 million views.
-The video depicts a news reporter (named Stan Dresden, referring to one of Eminem's most popular songs and the street he grew up on) on a TV with breaking news: Eminem gets escaped from an asylum.
-Then the music starts and Eminem makes the first verse in a forest and a house.
-Then, the music cuts and the news reporter interviews the detective (named Shelter; referring to a music venue of the same name, of which it was used as a rap battle venue for Eminem's character; B-Rabbit in a film titled 8 Mile), who goes into the house that Eminem is in.
-Eminem makes the chorus in the house in the next scene.
-The second verse starts in the forest, then it cuts to the detective at the house.
-He interrogates him through the second chorus and he seems to deny everything.
-The third verse starts with a black screen saying "3 AM", a reference to one of his songs of the same genre.
-Then he is taken back to the mental asylum, where he gets a needle shot into his arm.
-The video slowly fades.
+This followed a trailer for the video that was previously released on March 28.
+As of March 2025, the video has received over 30 million views.

+The video begins with Fox 2 News reporter Josh Landon playing the role of a reporter named Stan Dresden (referring to Eminem's song Stan) on a CRT TV, stating: "It's been a terrifying two weeks in the city of Detroit after Marshall Mathers, professionally known as Eminem, escaped from an asylum."
+Then the music starts and Eminem raps the first verse in a forest and a house.
+After that the music cuts, the news reporter interviews a detective named Shelter (referring to a music venue of the same name, which was used as a rap battle venue for Eminem's character B-Rabbit in his film titled 8 Mile), who goes into the house that Eminem is in.
+Eminem raps the chorus of the song in that same house.
+The second verse starts in a forest, then cuts to the detective inside the house.
+Detective Shelter conducts an interrogation through the second chorus, but sees Eminem is in denial of the accusations.
+The third verse starts with a black screen that says "3 AM," referencing his song '3 a.m.' which also depicts mental issues and murder.
+Then he is taken back to the mental asylum, where he gets a needle shot into his arm as the video slowly fades.